Zakua-Samurai/Zakua-Samurai.github.io/_posts/2026-3-12-thm-bolt-walkthrough.md

 # Level 1

 ## Q1.
-What port number has a web server with a CMS running and how to exploit it?
+What port number has a web server with a CMS running?

 **Ans:**